cfrazier1978/conviction-voting-cadcad/docs/index.md

 # Aragon Conviction Voting

-This cadCAD model and notebook series is a collaboration between <a href="https://aragon.org" target="_blank">Aragon Project</a>, [1Hive](https://1hive.org), [BlockScience](https://block.science), and [the Commons Stack](https://commonsstack.org).
+This cadCAD model and notebook series is a collaboration between <a href="https://aragon.org" target="_blank">Aragon Project</a>, <a href="https://1hive.org" target="_blank">1Hive</a>, <a href="https://block.science" target="_blank">BlockScience</a>, and <a href="https://commonsstack.org" target="_blank">The Commons Stack</a>.
 A brief table of contents follows to explain the file structure of the various documents produced in this collaboration.

 ## Table of Contents
 ### 1. Supporting documentation for context
-* [Readme doc](https://github.com/BlockScience/Aragon_Conviction_Voting/blob/master/README.md) (you are here): For an overview of Conviction Voting and what exactly we're trying to do with this model, start right here
+* <a href="https://github.com/BlockScience/Aragon_Conviction_Voting/blob/master/README.md" target="_blank">Readme doc</a> (you are here): For an overview of Conviction Voting and what exactly we're trying to do with this model, start right here
-* [Conviction Voting Algorithm Overview](https://nbviewer.jupyter.org/github/BlockScience/Aragon_Conviction_Voting/blob/master/algorithm_overview.ipynb): For a deeper understanding of the CV algorithm, including its mathematical derivation, read this document
+* <a href="https://nbviewer.jupyter.org/github/BlockScience/Aragon_Conviction_Voting/blob/master/algorithm_overview.ipynb" target="_blank">Conviction Voting Algorithm Overview</a>: For a deeper understanding of the CV algorithm, including its mathematical derivation, read this document
-* [Deriving the Alpha Parameter](https://nbviewer.jupyter.org/github/BlockScience/Aragon_Conviction_Voting/blob/master/models/v3/Deriving_Alpha.ipynb): For an in-depth look at the specific considerations around the alpha parameter, which sets the half life decay of conviction, read this notebook
+* <a href="https://nbviewer.jupyter.org/github/BlockScience/Aragon_Conviction_Voting/blob/master/models/v3/Deriving_Alpha.ipynb" target="_blank">Deriving the Alpha Parameter</a>: For an in-depth look at the specific considerations around the alpha parameter, which sets the half life decay of conviction, read this notebook
-* [Explaining the Trigger Function](https://nbviewer.jupyter.org/github/BlockScience/Aragon_Conviction_Voting/blob/master/models/v3/Trigger_Function_Explanation.ipynb): For an in-depth look at the trigger function equation and how proposals pass from candidate to active status, read this notebook
+* <a href="https://nbviewer.jupyter.org/github/BlockScience/Aragon_Conviction_Voting/blob/master/models/v3/Trigger_Function_Explanation.ipynb" target="_blank">Explaining the Trigger Function</a>: For an in-depth look at the trigger function equation and how proposals pass from candidate to active status, read this notebook

 ### 2. Simulation Notebooks

-* [V3 - 1Hive model](https://nbviewer.jupyter.org/github/BlockScience/Aragon_Conviction_Voting/blob/a5bf8accbc832c34e3cc7f206106edd89ea0aa7d/models/v3/Aragon_Conviction_Voting_Model.ipynb): The latest notebook iteration of CV, modeling 1Hive's deployment
+* <a href="https://nbviewer.jupyter.org/github/BlockScience/Aragon_Conviction_Voting/blob/a5bf8accbc832c34e3cc7f206106edd89ea0aa7d/models/v3/Aragon_Conviction_Voting_Model.ipynb" target="_blank">V3 - 1Hive model</a>: The latest notebook iteration of CV, modeling 1Hive's deployment
-* [V2 - Increased complexity model](https://nbviewer.jupyter.org/github/BlockScience/Aragon_Conviction_Voting/blob/master/models/v2/Aragon_Conviction_Voting_Model.ipynb): a former version of the CV model with increased mechanism complexity over v1
+* <a href="https://nbviewer.jupyter.org/github/BlockScience/Aragon_Conviction_Voting/blob/master/models/v2/Aragon_Conviction_Voting_Model.ipynb" target="_blank">V2 - Increased complexity model</a>: a former version of the CV model with increased mechanism complexity over v1
-* [V1 - Initial model](https://nbviewer.jupyter.org/github/BlockScience/Aragon_Conviction_Voting/blob/master/models/v1/Aragon_Conviction_Voting_Model.ipynb): the simplest version of the CV model.
+* <a href="https://nbviewer.jupyter.org/github/BlockScience/Aragon_Conviction_Voting/blob/master/models/v1/Aragon_Conviction_Voting_Model.ipynb" target="_blank">V1 - Initial model</a>: the simplest version of the CV model.
 Start here if you are looking to understand and replicate this model in cadCAD
-* [Model Structure](https://nbviewer.jupyter.org/github/BlockScience/Aragon_Conviction_Voting/blob/master/model_structure.ipynb): a deeper look into the structure of the cadCAD model.
+* <a href="https://nbviewer.jupyter.org/github/BlockScience/Aragon_Conviction_Voting/blob/master/model_structure.ipynb" target="_blank">Model Structure</a>: a deeper look into the structure of the cadCAD model.
 Read this document if you are learning how to work with system modelling in cadCAD.
 <br>

 ___